Music recording engineering. Learn how to use garageband and other simple programs to record your compositions.

+As the owner of a recording studio, as well as teaching these recording techniques to the visually impaired, I have a extensive knowledge of making music in the digital platform.
 With today's technology everyone is an engineer, I will;l teach you how to get the best of various music software, avoiding the trial and errors, that you'll face going it alone.

 Percussionist and composer Marc W. was born in Switzerland, where he studied classical percussion at the Geneva Conservatory.
 He has lived in the United States since the 1980's, where he studied composition and mallet technique on the vibraphone at the Berklee School in Boston, then moved to New York City to further his jazz performance and percussion skills.
 Since that time, Marc has toured the U.S., Europe, Japan and Brazil, and can be heard on over 20 recordings, including 4 solo albums.
 Marc's interest in electronics led him to push the boundaries of live performance with the "electronic

 vibraphone", where he is recognized as a pioneer on this instrument.
 Beside a performer and a composer, Marc teaches workshops here and in Europe, and is very involved in making computers accessible to visually impaired musicians.
 Marc has just published an iBook, titled "Drum Talk - An Introduction to Percussion Ensemble", available now on iTunes.
 This book demonstrates the techniques he developed during his many years teaching ensembles of all ages at the Filomen M. D'Agostino Greenberg Music School, it features 56 video clips and over 80 musical examples.